 Many Irish-themed bars in New York claim to be authentic, but very few can actually live up to the boast.
 One that I find worth my time and money is Molly’s, a cozy drinking oasis on a stretch of Third Avenue.
 Not only does this watering hole have a wood-burning fireplace that makes it a must-visit in the winter, but sawdust covers the floor, and it feels like the whole place has been there since the 1800’s.
 And that’s no coincidence, because a bar has occupied this very spot since 1895.

 I love to go in the late afternoon before the evening rush and grab a perfect Guinness and a plate of hearty pub grub like a burger or shepherd’s pie.
 There’s no happy hour, but it’s worth a few extra dollars to soak in the atmosphere.
 Sitting down at the end of the bar near the dining room is key to get close to the roaring fire.
-This past winter was incredibly cold, but sipping a pint at Molly’s almost made me long to keep the low temperatures around for a few more months.
+Winters in New York can be cold, but sipping a pint at Molly’s almost made me long to keep the low temperatures around for a few more months.
 Almost.
 Luckily, Molly’s has plenty of cool air conditioning to keep you comfortable all summer long.